thnguyen996/hoang-website/content/authors/admin/_index.md

     url: https://www.skku.edu/eng

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include emerging non-volatile memory, deep learning algorithm, robust hardware architecture and processing-in memory.
+bio: Ph.D in Electrical and Computer Engineering

 # Interests to show in About widget
 interests: